The Different Types of Pipe Fittings You Must Know!

 4. Coupling and Adapter Fittings

-Pipe couplers connect two pipes permanently by sliding over their exteriors.
+Pipe connectors two pipes permanently by sliding over their exteriors.
 A reducer, also known as a reducing coupling, reduces flow by joining two pipes of different sizes together.
 Connectors are used to connect two pipelines of different types.
 For instance, an adapter could be attached to the end of a plain pipe to enable a threaded connection on the opposite side of the adapter.

 Bushings, also known as reducer bushings, are used to connect two pipes of varying sizes.
 The bushing end with the larger diameter fits the larger pipe end while the smaller end is inserted into the bushing’s smaller end.